Nexus 7 (2013): Reception

-The reviews of the second-generation Nexus 7 have been highly favorable with many reviewers claiming it to be the best 7-inch tablet in the market.
+The reviews of the second-generation Nexus 7 have been highly favorable, with many reviewers claiming it is the best 7-inch tablet on the market.
 Reviewers praised the device for its size, design, display, price, inclusion of a rear-facing camera, contemporary user interface and the growing number of tablet-optimized Android applications.
 It has been praised for being a notable improvement over its predecessor.

-Despite the age of the Nexus 7, in June 2018 it was still the fourth most popular tablet in use around the world.
-Andrew Cunningham, writing in Ars Technica in 2023, called the 2013 Nexus 7 "Google's only great tablet" for its balance of affordability and capability, its design, its long software support period, and for providing a screen large enough to be meaningfully different to a phone without being too large; he said that the tablet may be the nearest any manufacturer has come to producing "the platonic idea of a small tablet", with all of Google's subsequent tablets falling short of the standard set by the Nexus 7, in part by being less distinct from other manufacturers'.
+Despite the Nexus 7's age, in June 2018, it was still the fourth-most-popular tablet worldwide.
+Andrew Cunningham, writing in Ars Technica in 2023, called the 2013 Nexus 7 "Google's only great tablet" for its balance of affordability and capability, its design, its long software support period, and for providing a screen large enough to be meaningfully different to a phone without being too large; he said that the tablet may be the nearest any manufacturer has come to producing "the platonic ideal of a small tablet", with all of Google's subsequent tablets falling short of the standard set by the Nexus 7, in part by being less distinct from other manufacturers'.